umaryusuf11/DebuggerCardGameStart/README.md

 * Which class/line of code contains the mistake that is causing the getScoreAceLow test to fail?

 ### Q8.
 Wildcard mistake
-* There is a final line of code somewhere in the project sometimes causing an error
+* There is a final line of code somewhere in the project sometimes causes an error
 * Hint: the bug has not shown itself yet but happens with certain console input
 * Use debugging to identify the error
 * Find the class and line of code that is responsible for the mistake